usegraffy/graffy/src/fill/Readme.md

 # Graffy Fill

-Graffy module for traversing links and turning subscriptions into live queries.
+Graffy module for fulfilling queries using multiple backends, traversing links and turning subscriptions into live queries.

 See [Graffy documentation](https://aravindet.github.io/graffy/#/GraffyClient) for more.